 A wonderful place for spiritual and creative energies is the Niños prayer group (yeah, "neenyos," you got it).
 We've been meeting

-for more than EIGHTEEN
+for more than NINETEEN

 years now and it remains fresh: lots of fun; amazing prayer; miraculous answers; wonderful support and